Roopmati: Rewa Kund and Rani Roopmati pavilion

-The Rewa Kund is a reservoir built by Baz Bahadur at Mandu, equipped with an aqueduct to supply Roopmati's palace with water.
-Today, the site is revered as a holy spot.
-Baz Bahadur's Palace was constructed in the early 16th century, and is notable for its spacious courtyard fringed with halls, and high terraces which give a terrific view of the lovely surroundings.
-Rani Roopmati's Pavilion was built as an army observation post.
-It served a more romantic purpose as Roopmati's retreat.
-From this picturesque pavilion perched on a hilltop, the queen could gaze at her paramour's palace, and also at the Narmada flowing by, below.
-Rani Roopmati's double pavilion perched on the southern embattlements afforded a beautiful view of the Narmada valley.
+The Rewa Kund is a reservoir built by Baz Bahadur in Mandu, equipped with an aqueduct to supply Roopmati's palace with water.
+Today, the site is revered as a holy place.
+Baz Bahadur's palace was constructed in the early 16th century, and is notable for its spacious courtyard fringed with halls, and high terraces.
+Rani Roopmati's Pavilion was built as an army observation post, and served a more romantic purpose as Roopmati's retreat.
+From this hilltop pavilion, the queen could see Baz Bahadur's palace, and also the River Narmada below.
+Rani Roopmati's double pavilion perched on the southern embattlements had a view of the Narmada valley.

 In popular culture

 The story of Queen Roopmati has been adapted into several films in India, including: Rani Rupmati (1931) by Bhalji Pendharkar and Rani Rupmati (1959) by S.N.
 Tripathi starring Nirupa Roy in the titular role.
 Kuldip Kaur played the role of the queen, portrayed as a dacoit, in the 1952 Indian film Baiju Bawra about the titular poet during the Mughal period.